egeldenhuys/cos212/docusaurus/docs/installing-linux.md

 2. Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 3. [Install Fedora as a VirtualBox Guest](https://fedoramagazine.org/install-fedora-virtualbox-guest/)
     1. After creating the virtual machine you may want to increate the amount of processors allocated by going to `Settings > System > Processor`
+    2. Guest additions should be installed already (Try `sudo dnf update`)
+4. It might be a good idea to take a snapshot of your fresh VM at this point.
+(Optional)

 ## Post Installation Setup
 ### Add user to sudoers file